-Can You Get Car Insurance without a Driver’s License?
+How to Get Car Insurance Without a Driver’s License

 At Compare.com, it’s our mission to find simple ways to help our customers save money on the things they need.
 While we partner with some of the companies and brands we talk about in our articles, all of our content is written and reviewed by our independent editorial team and never influenced by our partnerships.
 Learn about how we make money, review our editorial standards, and reference our data methodology to learn more about why you can trust Compare.com.

 About 87% of the U.S. driving-age population has a driver’s license — but that still leaves 13% of people who don’t have a driver’s license, either by choice or necessity.
 People with certain disabilities and health conditions, for example, may not be able to get a driver’s license.